kevL/nwn2_ai_2da_editor/ReadMe.txt

 actually look through the CoreAI scripts to see how a particular bit-value is used before doing anything haphazard ....

+AT PRESENT THE COLORS ARE MERELY GUIDELINES.
+They are still inaccurate and I hope to put further efforts toward this aspect of the editor.
+The most egregious case is the 'DamageInfo' page: the Detrimental and Beneficial groups often show both green, which is a contradiction on the face of it.
+Further, groups that do not make sense to use at all are often displayed in green ....

+So play around until you can weave your way though it -- just don't take the colors too seriously yet.

 --
 General Description and Use